 - Educational psychologists

-- Pupil referral unit
+- Pupil referral units

+- APEX

 - CAMHS

-- Any counselling service
+- Any counselling services within or external to the Trust.

 - Local partner schools such as other trust schools

 Further sanctions

 It is recognised that for some children further sanctions may need to be used.